eyeseast/podcasts/README.md

 ## Backstory

 I bought a [SanDisk Clip Player](https://a.co/d/drfuW2D) to let my kids have their own podcasts in the car.
-However, it needs actual MP3 files and has connection to the internet, and most of the podcasting ecosystem has moved toward native apps like Apple Podcasts or Overcast.
+However, it needs actual MP3 files and has no connection to the internet, and most of the podcasting ecosystem has moved toward native apps like Apple Podcasts or Overcast.

 Downloading podcasts, getting to the actual files and giving them sensible names turns out to be [more difficult than it should be](https://discussions.apple.com/thread/254493062).
 This is an effort to fix that problem, without building a new, full-fledged desktop application.